Transcapitalbank: History

 In August 2015, the Bank of Russia introduced a temporary administration to Investtorgbank in the person of the Deposit Insurance Agency.
 In September of the same year, the procedure for financial rehabilitation of the credit institution began.
 As part of this procedure, Investtorgbank became the property of its new administrator - Transcapitalbank.
 In December 2015 a deal was concluded and in January 2016, the Bank of Russia registered a report on the results of the additional issue of Investtorgbank shares - Transcapitalbank became the owner of 99.99% of the shares of the credit institution.

 Shareholders

-Key shareholders: Mrs Olga Gryadovaya (Chairperson) and her husband Mr Leonid Ivanovski (21,85% and 12,16% respectively), EBRD (28,59%), German Investment corporation DEG (9,14%).
+Key shareholders: Mrs Olga Gryadovaya (Chairperson) and her husband Mr Leonid Ivanovski (21,85% and 12,16% respectively) and EBRD (28,59%).
 International Finance Corporation (IFC) joined the Bank in September 2011 with 7,72% share.
 Other shareholders have a minority stakes of less than 5% each and include some top management of the bank).

 Regional network

 Headquartered in Moscow, Transcapitalbank has 74 outlets including 18 branches, 1 representative office and 55 offices.